 your world awaits

-learn more about OUR MIDDLE SCHOOL AND TEEN ENVIRONMENTAL COMMUNITY SERVICE AND ADVENTURE OPPORTUNITIES ON THE HAWAII: ALOHA 'AINA and hawaii: BIG ISLAND TRIPS
+learn more about OUR TEEN ENVIRONMENTAL COMMUNITY SERVICE AND ADVENTURE OPPORTUNITIES ON THE HAWAII: ALOHA 'AINA TRIP

 Allowing the lullaby of the gentle Hawaiian waves to rock us to sleep, we camp out on the beach in both Maui and Kauai.
 Roasting marshmallows and toasting to the starry night sky, we celebrate all that is beautiful in this world and develop long lasting friendships and connections with nature.

-Transfering to Kauai, we continue with invasive species erradication and work to restore ties to the 'Aina (the land and resources) alongside the Waipa Foundation.
+Transfering to Kauai, we continue with invasive species eradication and work to restore ties to the 'Aina (the land and resources) alongside the Waipa Foundation.